-Time and time again I've come across clients and friends who say "How do I get rid of my ego?" or "This is your ego speaking".
-It is especially common in spiritual circles.
-It is essential to know that you can't get rid of your ego, but you can work on having a healthy ego.
-It is your ego, saying that it wants to get rid of itself.
+Time and time again, I've come across clients and friends who say,, "How do I get rid of my ego?" or "This is your Ego speaking ".
+This is especially common in spiritual circles.
+It is important to know that you can't get rid of your Ego, but you can work on having a Healthy Ego.

-Getting rid of your ego would mean being like an empty shell unable to say yes or no, unable to think, unable to do anything.
-Imagine personality breaking down and not functioning; that would be a harmful scenario.
-However, this does happen, and there are countless books about it and of the recovery too.
-Two that I highly recommend are "Breaking Down Is Waking Up" by Dr Russell Razzaque, and "Spiritual Emergency When Personal Transformation Becomes A Crisis" by Stanislav Grof, M.D., and Christina Grof.
+Getting rid of your Ego would mean being like an empty shell, unable to say yes or no, unable to think, and unable to do anything.
+Imagine your personality breaking down and not functioning.
+That would be the bad scenario.
+This happens, and there are countless books about it and the recovery too.
+I highly recommend "Breaking Down is Waking Up" by Dr Russell Razzaque and "Spiritual Emergency When Personal Transformation Becomes a Crisis" by Stanislav Grof, M.D., and Christina Grof.

-However, you can have a healthy ego, and that is a life work in itself.
+However, you can have a Healthy Ego, and that is great work in itself.

 Then we also admire those who have embraced their uniqueness, quirkiness, the so-called free-spirited, the brave.

-When you decide to work on everything (step-by-step) that is limiting your self-expression, for some, it might come as a surprise to learn that what they need is strengthening and building up their ego.
-They will discover that their development was "arrested" at some point in their life.
-And that they have some catching up to do, and that is OK.
-We all have a different kind of wounding, and support available or not, to process what life brings our way.
+When you decide to work on everything (step by step), that limits your self-expression.
+It might be a surprise for some to learn that they need to strengthen and build their Egos.
+They might discover that their development was arrested at some point and that they have some catching up to do, and that is OK.
+We all have a different kinds of wounding and support available or not to process what life brings our way.

-So my spiritual friends work on your ego, so it is a healthy expression of yourself.
-Understand the necessary movement in life, personal to transpersonal, to universal, to One, and beyond.
+So my spiritual friends work on your Ego so it is a healthy expression of yourself.
+Understand the necessary movement from personal to transpersonal to universal to One and the Unknown …